alitet01/etc/README.md

 For example if some Project excluded from copying, all it's tasks must be excluded too.
-The mismatch may cause the error `[Sync error]: no target object... for object:...`
+The mismatch may cause the error `[Sync error]: no target object... for object:...` All copy operations with errors will not be finished.

 #### Please do not change target suffix after 1st use it.
 If suffix will be changed next copy operation will add new set of Projects